Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 };
 ```

-The [event logging](/how-tos/event-logging/) page has more information on how to set up logging using different logging tools.
+The [event logging](/sdks/event-logging/) page has more information on how to set up logging using different logging tools

 ### 5. Initialize the SDK

-Choose the [Eppo SDK](/feature-flags/sdks) that fits in your stack.
+Choose the Eppo SDK that fits in your stack.
 You'll need to initialize the SDK in your app and create an Eppo client.
 Here is an example in Javascript:

 ```javascript
 import { init } from "@eppo/js-client-sdk";